CozyPlantlady/the-garden-gate/README.md

 - 1/7: When replayed, you have to click one extra time for screen to refresh (Text getting to page zero and option buttons to appear).
 Solution: Function theEnd had unnecessary event listener *Fixed*
 - Replay counter shows Nan instead of a number. *Fixed*
 - Quick reminder for myself to never name name just name *Fixed*
+- Value given for the name box appears in story pages, but can´t be given by user.

 - Other known issues: buttons are functional even when hidden, so they can be clicked by accident or by on purpose.